-- The second STEM Bridge Strategy is to develop a FAST TRACK component that will provide an accelerated pathway into the newly designed programs of study.
-NSC needs assessment of TAA-eligible and other working adults leads to the conclusion that many students will require more intensive, up-front development of the basic skills required for access to the technically demanding educational pathways into STEM occupations.
-The FAST TRACK program will help students bring their math, reading/writing, computer and critical thinking skills to the level necessary to take full advantage of the technical curriculum in one of the five programs.
-The STEM Bridge team has developed a modularized set of curriculum “bundles” that can be adapted and inserted by colleges wherever needed to provide support for lower level learners who need to build foundational skills before entering the credit certificates.
-An innovative “STEM Foundations” course is under development with OLI and will contain 22 interactive online modules in Math and workplace communication to support the FAST TRACKS program.
+- The second STEM Bridge Strategy is a foundational component that provides an accelerated pathway into the newly designed programs of study.
+NSC needs assessment of working adults led to the conclusion that many students require more intensive, up-front development of the basic skills required for access to the technically demanding educational pathways into STEM occupations.
+The STEM Foundations course helps students bring their math, reading/writing, computer and critical thinking skills to the level necessary to take full advantage of the technical curriculum in one of the five programs.
+The STEM Bridge team developed a modularized set of curriculum “bundles” that can be adapted and inserted by colleges wherever needed to provide support for lower level learners who need to build foundational skills before entering the credit certificates.
+The innovative “STEM Foundations” course contains 22 interactive online modules in Math and workplace communication to support the FAST TRACKS program.

 STEM Foundations Workplace Communication (PDF)

 The NSC STEM Bridge courses are available as interactive open educational resources at oli.cmu.edu.

 Other innovations designed to achieve high rates of completion, credential attainment, and employment include:

 - Compressed schedule to enable students to finish and become reemployed sooner than with traditional college programs.

 - Cohort enrollment — the same small group of students learn together throughout their one-year program.